pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 While storing them in PEM/DER format has always been complicated, things have become much easier with the modern JWKS (J for JSON) format.

+And you're probably already using JWKS without knowing it, every time you validate a JWT from Google, GitHub, or your identity provider.

 ## 1) A word about cryptography